-Average WordPress users have at their disposal more powerful tools to create complex websites than ever.
+Average WordPress users have at their disposal more to create complex websites than ever.
 Multipurpose themes come with built-in editors, and there are powerful plugins for creating web pages without writing a single line of code.

 In this context, learning WordPress development seems meaningless.
 Why should you spend hours learning how to code when a web page builder does all the coding work for you?
 This is a never ending topic, and there are many discussions on Reddit and Quora on this topic.

 We, the WPNewsify team, believe that learning WordPress development or any coding language is beneficial.
 Lots of entrepreneurs, politicians, and artists advocate that coding is the future.
 What handwriting is today will be coding in the future—in the near future!